Organization Development Model

 Without a sense of direction, it is easy for the improver to see every improvement opportunity (or none of them), and get locked up trying to find a way to fix them all.”

-An early step for the company has to be defining their value proposition as a company.
+An early step for the company has to be defining its value proposition as a company.

 Understanding – How much did the Company do?
 How well did we do it?
 Is anyone better off?
 How can we prove this?

-Then using that value proposition to create a permeable boundary that can frame the value that the departments or programs offer and continual feedback of ‘what works’ to change and adjust the entire process.
+Then using that value proposition to create a porous boundary that can frame the value that the departments or programs offer and continual feedback of ‘what works to change and adjust the entire process.
 Creating a shared sense of direction.